RHC Medical

 Personal Protection

-Operators should wear appropriate personal protective equipment such as lab coats, gloves, and masks when using instruments to prevent harmful substances from causing bodily harm.
+Operators should wear appropriate personal protective equipment such as lab coats, gloves, and masks when using animal medical devices to prevent harmful substances from causing bodily harm.

 Environmental Safety